spring-projects/spring-retry/README.md

 follow the guidelines below.

-Before we accept a non-trivial patch or pull request we will need you to sign the https://cla.pivotal.io/[contributor's agreement].
+Before we accept a non-trivial patch or pull request we will need you to sign the [contributor's agreement](https://cla.pivotal.io/).
 Signing the contributor's agreement does not grant anyone commit rights to the main repository, but it does mean that we can accept your contributions, and you will get an author credit if we do.
 Active